alilynnh/Pewlett-Hackard-Analysis/README.md

 # Pewlett Hackard Analysis
 ## Overview
 ### Background
 The current project was done for the very large and longstanding company Pewlett Hackard.
-As members of the large generation of "Baby Boomers" begin to retire, Pewlitt Hackard wants to prepare for their subsequent vacancies.
+As members of the large generation of "Baby Boomers" begin to retire, Pewlett Hackard wants to prepare for their subsequent vacancies.

 ### Purpose
 The purpose of this analysis was to determine the number of retiring employees per title and to identify current employees who are eligible to particiapte in a mentorship program.
 The analysis was conducted using SQL.
 Full results tables can be found in the "Data" folder.